Queen of Peace Grammar School – A Newark Archdiocesan School

 - Develop a respect for the rights of others as individuals and groups.

-- Develop appreciation for the heritage, responsibilities, and privileges of the American society.
+- Develop appreciation for the heritage, responsibilities, and privileges of society.

 Queen of Peace/Archdiocese of Newark Curriculum Update